Whether you're looking for pastoral care, worship, or to book an event, the Chapel team are here to help.

-James Crockford became Dean of Chapel in September 2019, moving to Cambridge with Pippy, his beagle (and very capable pastoral assistant).
+James Crockford has been Dean of Chapel since 2019.
 He had previously been Associate Vicar of the University Church of St Mary the Virgin, Oxford, and Honorary Chaplain at Magdalen College, Oxford.
 James grew up in Derby and Kent, and read Music at Nottingham and Theology at Cambridge.
-He is engaged in research on musical and theological aesthetics, and specifically the early work of St Augustine of Hippo, and supervises undergraduate papers in doctrine and philosophical theology.
-James also leads the College's team of Welfare Tutors.
+He is engaged in research on musical and theological aesthetics, and specifically the early work of St Augustine of Hippo, and supervises undergraduate papers in theology.
+James also convenes the College's welfare team, and is sometimes seen around College with his beagle Pippy, the College welfare dog.

-James is available to all members of the College community for pastoral support.
-He can be found in D1, with a ready supply of tea and biscuits.
+James is available to all members of the College community, of any faith or none, to talk on any matter and offer a supportive and listening ear.
+He can be found in D1 in First Court, with a ready supply of tea and biscuits.

 Tel: +44 (0)1223 339433

-Secretary to the Dean and the Chapel Office - Catherine Nancekievill
+Secretary to the Dean and the Chapel Office - Jacob Partington

 Tel: +44 (0)1223 339438

 Chapel Clerks and Secretaries

-The Chapel Clerks are paid graduates, and Secretaries are undergraduate volunteers, who help setting up services and maintaining the Chapel.
+The Chapel Clerks and Secretaries are a team of undergraduate and postgraduate students who are responsible for setting up for services, maintaining the Chapel, and welcoming visitors.
 If you would like to help in this capacity, you can contact the Dean of Chapel.
-The Chapel Clerks arrange for volunteers from the wider College to help out in various ways at services.

-The Bible readings for services in Chapel are read by a wide variety of people: students, fellows, and staff members.
+The Bible readings for services in Chapel are read by a wide variety of people: students, fellows, staff members, and chorister families.

 Anyone who would like to read is most welcome to, whether or not you would describe yourself as a practising Christian, or have ever read in a church before.
 It is a good opportunity to become more involved in College life, to get to know the Bible, and develop confidence.

-If you'd like to read at services, lead prayers, or join in the life of the Chapel in any way, you can contact the Chapel Clerks for more information.
+If you'd like to read at services, lead prayers, or join in the life of the Chapel in any way, you can contact the Dean of Chapel for more information.